robert17/iotf-rtd/docs/applications/mqtt.rst

-You can build scalable applications which will load balance messages across multiple instances of your application by making a few changes to how your application connects to the IoT Foundation.
+You can build scalable applications which will load balance messages across multiple instances of your application by making a few changes to how your application connects to the IoT Platform.
 Applications taking advantage of this feature must only attempt to make non-durable subscriptions.
 A bit of experimentation may be needed to understand how many clients are needed for the optimum balance in load.